thiviyanT/torch-rgcn/README.md

 # Torch-RGCN

-Relational Graph Convolutional Network performs representation learning on multi-relational graphs, such as Knowledge Graphs, by handling message propagation along different relations separately.

 Torch-RGCN is a PyTorch implementation of the RGCN, originally proposed by Schlichtkrull *et al.* in
 [Modeling Relational Data with Graph Convolutional Networks](https://arxiv.org/abs/1703.06103).

-In our workshop paper, we reproduce the relation prediction  and node classification experiments from the original paper and furthermore, present three RGCN extensions that address the shortcomings of the original RGCN.

-Our workshop paper: [#TODO: Upload paper to Arxiv]
+In our workshop paper, we reproduce the relation prediction  and node classification experiments from the original paper and furthermore, present RGCN extensions.Our workshop paper: [#TODO: Upload paper to Arxiv]

 ## Getting started